Language acquisition: Prelingual deafness

 Prelingual deafness is defined as hearing loss that occurred at birth or before an individual has learned to speak.
 In the United States, 2 to 3 out of every 1000 children are born deaf or hard of hearing.
 Even though it might be presumed that deaf children acquire language in different ways since they are not receiving the same auditory input as hearing children, many research findings indicate that deaf children acquire language in the same way that hearing children do and when given the proper language input, understand and express language just as well as their hearing peers.
 Babies who learn sign language produce signs or gestures that are more regular and more frequent than hearing babies acquiring spoken language.
 Just as hearing babies babble, deaf babies acquiring sign language will babble with their hands, otherwise known as manual babbling.
-Therefore, as many studies have shown, language acquisition by deaf children parallel the language acquisition of a spoken language by hearing children because humans are biologically equipped for language regardless of the modality.
+Therefore, as many studies have shown, language acquisition by deaf children parallels the language acquisition of a spoken language by hearing children because humans are biologically equipped for language regardless of the modality.